-(Right: Beaumont-Hamel is a commune, not a village. - photographs from 2010 & 2015)
+(Right above: Beaumont-Hamel, commune not village - photographs from 2010 and 2015)

 In fact, Beaumont-Hamel was a commune - it still exists today - at the time comprising two communities: Beaumont, a village on the German side of the lines, and Hamel which was behind those of the British.
 No-Man's-Land, on which the Newfoundland Memorial Park lies partially today, was on land that separated Beaumont from Hamel.